ockertbotha/java-dev-on-ubuntu/README.md

 ## 3. Eclipse
-We will install Eclipse Oxygen in this guide, download it from https://www.eclipse.org/downloads/
+We will install Eclipse Photon in this guide, download it from https://www.eclipse.org/downloads/

 From your Downloads directory:
 ```